Dittrir/adopt_dont_shop/README.md

 ```

 ```
-[ ] done
+[X] done

 Searching for Pets for an Application

 As a visitor
 When I visit an application's show page
 And that application has not been submitted,
-Then I see a section on the page to "Add a Pet to this Application" In that section I see an input where I can search for Pets by name When I fill in this field with a Pet's name
+Then I see a section on the page to search
+In that section I see an input where I can search for Pets by name When I fill in this field with a Pet's name
 And I click submit,